Use directive hack to make ARGF documentable in other tools

 - io.c (Init_IO): use directive hack to make ARGF documentable in other tools.
 [Bug #6007]

-#2 Updated by Nobuyoshi Nakada about 3 years ago
+#2 Updated by Nobuyoshi Nakada over 3 years ago

 - Status changed from Open to Closed